-NHS Scotland's Efficiency and Productivity Programme Delivery Framework (June 2009) sets out a commitment to deliver evidence based clinical practice by improving consistency of care, reducing variation and creating the right culture and organisational conditions required to support transformational change.
+NHS Scotland's Efficiency and Productivity Programme Delivery Framework (June 2009) sets out a commitment to deliver evidence based clinical practice by improving

 It is essential that NHS Orkney uses resources in a cost effective way.
 It is recognised that a culture of continuous service redesign and improvement is necessary to achieve transformational change.
 The need to improve consistency of care and reduce variation across NHS Scotland is part of an explicit ongoing commitment to delivering evidence based clinical practice.